openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlps/vlatest/Set-SqlHADREndpoint.md

 - RC4
 - RC4Aes

-NOTE: The RC4 algorithm is only supported for backward compatibility.
+The RC4 algorithm is only supported for backward compatibility.
 New material can only be encrypted using RC4 or RC4_128 when the database is in compatibility level 90 or 100, but this is not recommended.
 For improved security, use a newer algorithm such as one of the AES algorithms instead.